jtlap/nt2/doc/source/sdk/functor/rationale.rst

 ``sqrt`` for all integral types, one for ``double`` and one for ``float``.
 |nt2| provides a partially ordered set of :ref:`functor_hierarchy` to handle such
 use cases.
-Type hierarchies define a weak ordered relation between sets of atomic types so that discriminting a types over some of its properties (size in bytes, integral or real quality, etc ...).
+Type hierarchies define a weak ordered relation between sets of atomic types to enable  discriminating a type over some of its properties (size in bytes, signedness, integral or real quality, etc.).

 In the same way that finding a types set category is non-trivial, computing the dispatching target of such a type set is done by an overloadable lambda meta-function